How to Write a Narrative Essay (12 Best Examples)

 The main body gives the sequence of events that jointly make up the narrated story and shows how the plot, setting, characters, challenge, and theme are interconnected.
 The main body should be factual and detailed.
 Each idea should be presented in a paragraph, and therefore a narrative can have multiple paragraphs.
 The word count requirements will often limit its length.

-The main body is characterized by the following:
+The main body is characterised by the following:

 • Includes vivid and relevant details of the story